nathanielrb/ftmicroKanren/README.md

-# ftKanren
+# tmicroKanren

-A first experiment in implementing first-order logic programming in miniKanren, written as an extension of Jason Hemann and Daniel P. Friedman's microKanren.
+A first experiment in doing first-order logic programming in miniKanren, written as an extension of Jason Hemann and Daniel P. Friedman's microKanren.

 The basic temporal primitive `later` is implemented using delayed streams (Scheme promises), alongside immature and mature ones.